Sun Outages October 4-17, 2014

 The duration of the outage is inversely related to the size and frequency of the satellite receive dish.
 The larger the antenna, the shorter the duration and intensity of the outage.
 Similarly, the smaller the dish, the great the duration and intensity.

 Peak outage time occurs when the sun, satellite and the earth station are exactly aligned with each other.
-The interference declines gradually as the sun starts moving away from the satellite and earth station alignment, until it is no longer a factor—until the next interference season when the sun starts heading south (northern hemispheric in autumn).
+The interference declines gradually as the sun starts moving away from the satellite and earth station alignment, until it is no longer a factor—until the next interference season when the sun starts heading north (southern hemispheric in spring).

 Click here for a list of times and channels when this is most likely to occur.